Group Selection as a Safeguard Against AI Substitution: Cultural group selection can rescue AI Complement

 \subsection{Conditions for multi-level selection}

 As a result, we show that AI Complement can spread as the dominant strategy in the population with the group structure ($G_1 = 0.85, G_2 =0.15$, Figure \ref{multi1}a).
 We compare this result to the same simulation without the group structure, where individuals can interact with anyone in the population ($G_1=0, G_2=1$).
 There, the use of AI Substitute spreads among the whole population and becomes the dominant AI use strategy (Figure \ref{multi1}b).
 The high average learning accuracy $\alpha$ and low learning variance $\beta$ will lead to the highest short-term learning outcome.
 Therefore, AI Substitute spreads fast in the whole population as the dominant strategy in a mixed population.
 In contrast, when there is a group structure, groups starting with AI Substitute early adopters will be outperformed by groups starting with AI Complement early adopters in the long run, due to the variance loss.
 The group boundary slows down the short-term invasion of AI Substitute and protects the variance in the AI Complement group.
 In the long run, this variance can lead to more cumulative advancement in this group, which drives AI Complement to be the dominant strategy across groups.
+We demonstrate in Supplementary Figure 5 this positive causal relationship between social learning variance and cumulative advancement.

 After establishing this example of AI Complement and AI Substitute in their specific parameter setting ($r^{(C)}_\alpha = 0.2, r^{(S)}_\alpha = 0.2, r^{(C)}_\beta = 0.4, r^{(S)}_\beta = 0.5$), we return to the full perspective of the parameter space (see Figure \ref{comparison}) and explain the three mechanisms that allow multi-level selection to happen in the 3 panels: (a) The differential rate of cumulative cultural evolution due to the alternation of $D\alpha$ and $D\beta$. (b) The adoption of AI driven by payoff-biased strategy learning throughout time. (c) The high in-group learning rate $G_1$.